genesiscommunitysuccess/docs/docs/03_server/07_consolidator/02_basics.md

 - It is counting the number of trades into `TRADE_COUNT` and calculating price x quantity into `TOTAL_NOTIONAL`.

 ## Elements of a Consolidator
-In each `consolidator` block, you must at least provide:
+In each `Consolidator` block, you must at least provide:

 - a name
 - an input table or view